quadrismegistus/slingshot/README.md

 	         (6) paths_sherlock.dime-westerns.txt
 	>>

-Now we provide a list of files to slingshot at.
+Now we provide a list of files to slingshot at (a **path** or **pathlist**).
 We can do this either by:

-Typing a number for a pre-defined pathlist files (those found in the default pathlist folder).
+* Typing a number for a pre-defined pathlist (those found in the default pathlist folder).

-Typing out the path to a file (hit tab for autocomplete, double-tap tab to list files).
+* Typing out the path to a file (hit tab for autocomplete, double-tap tab to list files).
 This file must have one absolute path per line, nothing more.

-Typing out the path to a directory (hit tab for autocomplete), and then supplying a file extension (e.g. “txt”, “xml”): in this case, the directory will be recursively searched, and any file matching that extension will be included in the list of filepaths.
+* Typing out the path to a directory (hit tab for autocomplete), and then supplying a file extension (e.g. “txt”, “xml”): in this case, the directory will be recursively searched, and any file matching that extension will be included in the list of filepaths.

 That’s all we need!
 The other options are optional: